pyomeca/cocofest/README.md

 Ding, J., Chou, L. W., Kesar, T. M., Lee, S. C., Johnston, T. E., Wexler, A. S., & Binder‐Macleod, S. A. (2007).
 Mathematical model that predicts the force–intensity and force–frequency relationships after spinal cord injuries.
 Muscle & Nerve: Official Journal of the American Association of Electrodiagnostic Medicine, 36(2), 214-222.

+## Marion2009
+Marion, M. S., Wexler, A. S., Hull, M. L., & Binder‐Macleod, S. A. (2009).
+Predicting the effect of muscle length on fatigue during electrical stimulation.
+Muscle & Nerve: Official Journal of the American Association of Electrodiagnostic Medicine, 40(4), 573-581.

+## Marion2013
+Marion, M. S., Wexler, A. S., & Hull, M. L. (2013).
+Predicting non-isometric fatigue induced by electrical stimulation pulse trains as a function of pulse duration.
+Journal of neuroengineering and rehabilitation, 10, 1-16.

 ## Hmed2018
 Hmed, A. B., Bakir, T., Sakly, A., & Binczak, S. (2018, July).